decentraland/documentation/content/creator/sdk7/3d-essentials/entity-positioning.md

 - `AAPT_RIGHT_HAND`: Fixed on the player's right hand
 - `AAPT_LEFT_HAND`: Fixed on the player's left hand
-- `.AAPT_NAME_TAG`: Floats right above the player's name tag, isn't affected by the player's animations.

-  > Note: The name tag height is dynamically adjusted based on the height of the wearables a player has on.
-So a player wearing a tall hat will have their name tag a little bit higher than others.

-- `AAPT_POSITION`: The player's overall position.
 - `AAPT_HEAD`: Fixed to center of the player's head.
 - `AAPT_NECK`: Fixed to the player's base of the neck.
 - `AAPT_SPINE`: Fixed to the top section of the backbone.